| Title: | Formal Concept Analysis |

 A matrix with 504 rows and 25 binary columns.
 Column names are related to different features of the hotels:

-4 categories are present in the original data, which produces as many binary variables: Period of stay=Dec-Feb
+4 categories are present in the original data, which produces as many binary variables: Period of stay=Dec-Feb, Period of stay=Mar-May, Period of stay=Jun-Aug and Period of stay=Sep-Nov.

-Five binary categories are created from the original data: Traveler type=Business
+Five binary categories are created from the original data: Traveler type=Business, Traveler type=Couples, Traveler type=Families, Traveler type=Friends and Traveler type=Solo.

 Binary variables for the services offered by each destination hotel